 Friends of Brunel Park

-The Friends of Brunel Park (501c3) have been entrusted to grow The Brunel Sculpture Garden’s structural ethos by weaving together its indigenous roots, its history as the inspiration for Emile Brunel’s artistic vision, and its future as a community learning center and nature sanctuary.
+The Friends of Brunel Park (501c3) have been entrusted to grow The Brunel Sculpture Garden’s structural ethos by weaving together its indigenous roots, its history as the inspiration for Emile Brunel’s artistic vision, and its future as a community learning center, public space, and nature sanctuary.

 The Mission of the